+Before considering your move to Boston, we have compiled a list of 7 key factors we put together for you.
 Boston life is about the best city life you can imagine.
-Relatively small, it’s often referred to as the walking city, with world class museums universities, theaters, and gourmet dining just minutes away in all directions.
-The first English settlers to the New World arrived on the Mayflower, and settled right here in Boston and Plymouth.
+Boston life is about the best city life you can imagine.
+Relatively small, it’s often referred to as the walking city, with world-class museums, universities, theaters, and gourmet dining just minutes away in all directions.

 Table of Contents: